Concrete Scanning Rentals and Training

 Powerful Post-Processing for Accurate and Professional Results

 After collecting your GPR data with the Noggin 1000 MHz SmartCart/SmartHandle or the TR1000/Conquest Concrete Scanner, the next step is to analyze and interpret your findings.
 That’s where EKKO_Project GPR Software comes in.
-This powerful post-processing tool is designed to help you turn raw data into actionable insights, ensuring your scans are accurate, professional, and ready for reporting.
+This powerful post-processing tool is designed to help you turn raw data into actionable insights, turn your scans into a professional product and create a report.

 Who Benefits from GPR?